Forensic Accounting Services for Litigants, Business Owners, and Attorneys

 Forensic Accounting Expert Witness Support

-When financial questions may become testimony, the forensic accounting work should be organized so the records, assumptions, and schedules can be explained in discovery, mediation, arbitration, negotiation, hearing, trial, or settlement contexts.
+When financial questions may become testimony, the forensic accounting work should be organized so the records, assumptions, and schedules can be explained in negotiation, mediation, arbitration, discovery, hearing, trial, settlement, or another decision-making context.
 Attorneys, business owners, spouses, fiduciaries, and individual litigants preparing for testimony, mediation, negotiation, settlement, or rebuttal can review the firm’s forensic accounting expert witness services and broader expert witness and litigation support resources.

 Related Forensic Accounting Resources